ThatSINEWAVE/YetToBeBuilt/README.md

 YetToBeBuilt is a simple, minimalistic "Under Construction" placeholder page.
 It serves as a temporary landing page for websites that are in development, featuring a dark aesthetic, subtle animations, and useful social links.

+🚀 **This is a [Template Repository](https://github.com/ThatSINEWAVE/YetToBeBuilt/generate), making it easy to create your own version!**

 **[Live Demo Here](https://thatsinewave.github.io/YetToBeBuilt)**

 </div>